Topkinsme/Color-Battle-Roles/README.md

 # Color-Battle-Roles
-Roles used in Color Battles
+Roles used in Color Battles.